Radio Gol

 ·24 June 2026

-Matías Budiño, Colón’s goalkeeper, spoke on Radio Gol 96.7 and talked with Darío Pignata on the program ADN.
-In an in-depth interview, the keeper assessed the first part of the tournament, admitted that the start was difficult for him, backed Ezequiel Medrán’s playing philosophy, and made it clear that there will be no margin for error in the second half if they want to achieve the big goal of promotion.
+Matías Budiño, Colón’s goalkeeper, spoke to Radio Gol 96.7 and talked with Darío Pignata on the program ADN.
+In an in-depth conversation, the keeper took stock of the first part of the tournament, admitted he struggled at the start, backed Ezequiel Medrán’s playing style, and made it clear that in the second half there will be no margin for error if they want to achieve the big goal of promotion.

 Colón finished the first stage of the championship in fourth place, five points off the top.
-When evaluating the total points, Budiño said he was satisfied, but not fully content: «We dropped some points along the way, especially at home in these last few matches, and I think that’s what left us in fourth place.»
+When evaluating their tally, Budiño was satisfied but far from complacent: «We dropped some points along the way, especially at home in these last few matches, and I think that’s what left us in fourth place.»

-Looking back at the matches that still sting, the goalkeeper recalled the opening rounds and the recent defeat against Chaco: «We did more than enough to win that match (against Ferro)… the other day against Chaco, I don’t think we found a way into the game, those matches where opponents sit deep against us.» Regarding that latest game, he regretted the unfortunate own goal: «The ball was falling to me… Mauro tried to clear it with his head and put it into the top corner… we ended up losing an unbelievable match.»
+Looking back at the matches that still sting, the goalkeeper recalled the opening rounds and the recent defeat against Chaco: «We did more than enough to win that match (against Ferro)… the other day against Chaco I think we just couldn’t figure the game out, those matches where the opponents sit back against us.» Regarding that last game, he regretted the unfortunate own-goal play: «The ball was dropping to me… Mauro tried to clear it with his head and put it into the top corner… we ended up losing an unbelievable match.»

-Budiño admitted that his first steps in goal for Colón were not easy because of the weight of expectations, but he highlighted one key match that changed his mindset: «I think the match against All Boys was decisive for me.
+Budiño admitted that his first steps in Colón’s goal were not easy because of the weight of expectations, but he highlighted one key match that changed his mindset: «I think the match against All Boys was decisive for me.
 I started to feel important, to feel much more confident.»

-From then on, the keeper felt an improvement in his performances: «I think I’ve looked more solid in these last few matches… and when I had to step in, I think I did it well; when the team needed me, I was able to respond.»
+From then on, the goalkeeper felt an improvement in his performances: «I think I’ve looked more solid in these last few matches… and then when I was called into action, I think I did well.
+When the team needed me, I was able to deliver.»

-One of the most debated topics is the contrast in the team when it leaves Santa Fe.
-Far from looking for excuses in refereeing or stadium dimensions, the goalkeeper was blunt: «We have to stop, I don’t know if they’re excuses, but at least those things people say like, ‘well, the pitch,’ or ‘we’re away from home’—the truth is we have to put that aside… this second half has to be like that, every match has to be a final.»
+One of the most debated issues is the team’s contrast when it leaves Santa Fe.
+Far from looking for excuses in refereeing or stadium dimensions, the goalkeeper was blunt: «We have to stop with—I don’t know if they’re excuses, but at least those kinds of comments like, ‘well, the pitch,’ or ‘we’re away from home.’
+Honestly, we have to put that aside… this second half has to be like that, every match has to be a final.»

-He also dismissed any idea that the coaching staff takes a cautious approach away from the Brigadier López: «Medrán’s message is clear: whether at home or away, we have to be the protagonists of the match.»
+He also dismissed any idea of a cautious approach from the coaching staff outside the Brigadier López: «Medrán’s message is clear: whether at home or away, we have to be the protagonists of the match.»

-When asked whether Colón is expected to play attractive football or simply be effective, the goalkeeper showed he fully understands the mood in the stands: «The team can play well, it can play better than it does… but the fans want you to win, whether that’s by lumping it forward or playing one-twos… nobody is going to care if you earn promotion after playing well for 20 matches; winning is what gets you to the final objective.»
+When asked whether Colón is expected to play attractively or simply be effective, the goalkeeper showed he fully understands the mood in the stands: «The team can play well, it can play better than it does… but the fans want you to win, whether that means booting it long or playing one-twos… nobody will care if you earned promotion after playing well for 20 rounds; winning is what gets you to the ultimate goal.»

-Finally, Budiño said he was moved by everyday life in Santa Fe and by the magnitude of the club:
+Finally, Budiño said he is moved by everyday life in Santa Fe and by the magnitude of the club:

 This article was translated into English by Artificial Intelligence.
 You can read the original version in 🇪🇸 here.